Social impact at Zendesk

 Giving our money

-St. Kilda Mums, a Melbourne, Australia, nonprofit that collects gently used baby gear to donate to families in need, used a $45,000 donation from the Zendesk Neighbor Foundation to build a new warehouse that tripled the nonprofit’s impact.
+St. Kilda Mums, a Melbourne, Australia, nonprofit that collects gently used baby gear to donate to families in need, used a $45,000 donation from the Zendesk Foundation to build a new warehouse that tripled the nonprofit’s impact.

 Previously, St. Kilda Mums placed families on a waitlist for essential childcare items given its limited office space to fit donations and volunteers.
 Now, St. Kilda Mums helps three times as many families — with room to spare.